zyt20001205/UniComm2/resources/doc/readText.md

 ## returns

-string: the receive buffer content of the current or specified port.
+str: The receive buffer content of the current or specified port.
 The actual content depends on the RX format setting (e.g., hex/ascii/utf-8).

 ## examples